nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Archive** contains more advanced commands related to interacting with the archive and moving patients to and from the archive.
 These commands are suitable for clinics with a large number of patients in their database, as the archive allows clinics to better organise their patients to maintain a smooth workflow.

+**Miscellaneous** contains ancillary features that are not critical to the functionality of DocBob or unlikely to affect DocBob's performance.
+Such features include commands to exit DocBob or delete all patients.

 </div>